 - Location: projects delivered in Canberra and the nearby region

-- Exclusions: funding will not be considered for overseas study, or travel, advocacy, political activities, completed projects for expenses that have already been acquitted or salaries for regular staff, including those on leave due to Covid-19.
-To avoid duplication, activities that receive funds from the ACT government’s Covid-19 stimulus package will not be eligible.
+- Exclusions: funding will not be considered for overseas study, or travel, lobbying, political activities, completed projects for expenses that have already been acquitted or salaries for regular staff.
+To avoid duplication, activities that receive funds from the ACT government’s stimulus packages will not be eligible.

 At-risk children, youth, young people, women, men and elderly persons; Aboriginal and Torres Strait Islanders, refugees, migrants, precariously employed people, unemployed people, prisoners, domestic violence victims and perpetrators, homeless people, persons with a disability, persons identifying as LGBTIQ+ amongst others.